Atlanta Whiplash Attorneys

 - Inability to move the neck without experiencing pain

-A very severe case of whiplash may include the following symptoms:
+A very severe case of whiplash, caused by a collision with a larger vehicle, like a truck accident, may include the following symptoms:

 - Inability to sleep